iptv-org/iptv/CONTRIBUTING.md

 - Make sure the link has not been submitted into the repository before.
 This can be done by searching the [repository](https://github.com/search?q=repo%3Aiptv-org%2Fiptv+http%3A%2F%2Fexample.com&type=code) or [iptv-org website](https://iptv-org.github.io/).
 - Each submitted stream link must have a registered Channel & Feed ID (eg: Channel@Feed) in the [iptv-org's Database](https://iptv-org.github.io).
 If it's not present, please follow the [Database Contributing Guide](https://github.com/iptv-org/database/blob/master/CONTRIBUTING.md) to add it.
 Otherwise, your stream links won't be delivered into automated playlists and won't be sorted out properly.
 - User-submitted links to stream URLs shall be intended to be publicly available by stream provider and the copyright holders.
-- Channels under DMCA takedown notices or broadcasting copyrighted content (such as the Champions League) at any time will not be accepted, see the [Channel blocklist](https://iptv-org.github.io/?q=is_blocked%3Atrue) and the [History of related issues](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) for details.
+- Channels under DMCA takedown notices or broadcasting copyrighted content (such as the Champions League) at any time will not be accepted, see the [blocklist](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) for details.
 - The same applies to channels that are known to partially or fully broadcast [NSFW](https://en.wikipedia.org/wiki/Not_safe_for_work) content.
 - User-submitted links must not have any effective restrictions that limit viewers by authorization, by viewer count or by designated IP.
 - Test period links are not permitted.